loosolab/UROPA/docs_rst/install.rst

 ``pip install uropa``

-To fulfill all other dependencies, follow the instructions below:

-- `R/Rscript`_, v3.3.0 or higher (follow the instructions on url) Install packages:
+To fulfill all other dependencies, `R/Rscript`_, v3.3.0 or higher (follow the instructions on url) is needed.
+Futhermore, follow the subsequent instructions within R environment to install needed packages:

-	- ``install.packages(c("ggplot2", "devtools", "gplots", "gridExtra", "jsonlite", "VennDiagram", "snow", "getopt", "tidyr", UpSetR"))``
+	- ``install.packages(c("ggplot2", "devtools", "gplots", "gridExtra", "jsonlite",

+	"VennDiagram", "snow", "getopt", "tidyr", UpSetR"))``
 	- ``source("https://bioconductor.org/biocLite.R")``
 	- ``biocLite(c("RBGL","graph"))``
 	- further package infos can be found at `CRAN`_ and `Bioconductor`_
-  - In order to plot the Chow-Ruskey plot with uropa_summary.R, install the modified Vennerable package from our fork:
+	- In order to visualize the Chow-Ruskey plot with uropa_summary.R, install the modified Vennerable package from our fork:
 		- ``library(devtools)``
 		- ``install_github("jenzopr/Vennerable")``

 UROPA usage
 -----------